 Tips for your Rental Bathroom

 One of the easiest and most dramatic improvements you can make to your rental bathroom is to replace the showerhead.
-Most rentals have a skimpy little shower head in the bath that is nothing special.
+Most rentals have a skimpy little showerhead in the bath, which does nothing to make rinsing off fun.
 Head to your local home improvement store and browse the selection of glamorous shower heads like a rain shower, or even a double shower head with a hand-held feature.
-You’ll immediately add class to the bath, and will certainly enjoy your showers more.
+You’ll immediately add class to the bath and will certainly enjoy your showers more.

 Another easy upgrade for the bathroom in your apartment is to change out the toilet seat.
 In fact, this might be the first improvement you want to make in your rental.
 Toilet seats are inexpensive and come in a variety of styles, and do make a big difference in the bath.